 |

-Sound and Light show Your kids may find the narrative boring,
+Pyramids Sound and Light show Your kids may not care about the narrative,

-but the very cool lighting effects are sure to please.
+but lighting effects are amazing!
 Also, it begins early

 in the evening and there is something wonderful about seeing the pyramids